hsocarras/nodbus-plus/docs/server/nodbus_serial_server.rst

 Method: nodbusTcpServer.start()
 ------------------------------------------------

 Start the server.
-The server will emit the event 'listening' whhen is ready for accept connections.
+The server will emit the event 'listening' whhen is ready for accept connections or data.

 Method: nodbusTcpServer.stop()
 ------------------------------------------------

 Stop the server.
-The server will emit the event 'closed' when all connection are destroyed.
+The server will emit the event 'closed' when all connection are destroyed or the serial port is closed.